-Taylor has been embroiled in a feud with the reality star in her husband for years now, and boy, has it been intense.
+Taylor has been embroiled in a feud with the reality star in her husband for years now, and boy, has it been messy.
 It all started when the singer won the award for Best Music Video at the 2009 Video Music Awards.
 But when Kanye jumped on stage in the middle of her acceptance speech and interrupted her, we were all pretty shook.

 “Imma let you finish, but Beyoncé had the best music video of all time,” he said.

 Taylor opened up about the incidence in a diary entry, which she later published with her album Lover.

 “Ahh… the things that can change in a week,” she wrote.
 “If you had told me that one of the biggest stars in music was going to jump on stage and announce that he thought I shouldn’t have won on live television, I would’ve said, ‘That stuff doesn’t really happen in real life.’
 Well… apparently….
 It does.”

 And things got even worse when Kanye released a song, called “Famous,” which had some pretty nasty lines about Taylor.
 In the tune, he called her a “b—h” and claimed that he was the reason she was famous.
 He also included a naked wax figure of the “Look What You Made Me Do” songstress in the music video for the song.
 But after receiving a ton of backlash over it, Kanye took to Twitter, where he claimed that he had gotten Taylor’s approval before releasing the track.

 “I called Taylor and had a hour long convo with her about the line, and she thought it was funny and gave her blessings,” he wrote in a now-deleted tweet.